munzekm/MegaMunzek/page/chris-manson.md

 I graduated high school in 2018.
 I continued my education and swimming athletics at Allegheny College in Meadville Pennsylvania.
 I am majoring in Computer Science and minoring in Communication Arts.
-I am a volunteer at ground for change a coffee shop on campus and I am a Film and Video Technical Assistant.
+I am a volunteer at grounds for change a coffee shop on campus and I am a Film and Video Technical Assistant.
 In my free time I like to hang out with my friends on campus or go on bike rides.

-[Chris Manson](https://twitter.com/real_ate) is a Ember enthusiast and a member of the [Ember Core Learning Team](https://emberjs.com/team). empress-blog was an experimental project that came out of the work on converting the [Ember Guides](https://guides.emberjs.com) to be a static Ember application. empress-blog has since inspired the creation of [Guidemaker](https://github.com/empress/guidemaker) and is a driving force for the evolution of the Ember static site ecosystem.

-empress-blog is entirely open source so if you want to see how it works or if you would like to contribute please [check out the git repository](https://github.com/empress/empress-blog).